Verified Purchase reviews are the gold standard for Amazon reviews. They hold more weight, both for rankings and converting customers.

 While your overall review count is important (customers are more likely to click a search result with 1000 reviews than 100), if all of your reviews are low-quality, unverified reviews, your trust is going to erode very quickly.

 By the end of this post, you will understand how to qualify for Amazon Verified Purchase reviews.
-You’ll also learn other elements that make up a “good review,” and how to respond positively to negative Amazon reviews.
+You’ll also learn other elements that make up a “good review,” and how to respond positively to bad reviews.

 What Does Verified Purchase Mean?

 What is the Verified Purchase tag and how does a review get it?
-Amazon gives this tag to a review if they can verify that the person leaving the review did indeed buy the product on Amazon.com.
+Amazon gives this tag to a review if they can verify that the person leaving the review purchased the product on Amazon.com.

 So if I borrowed a book from a friend and then went on Amazon to write a review for the book, my review would not get the VP tag – because I did not buy the book on Amazon.com.

-Basically, if someone buys a product that has been heavily discounted, Amazon does not consider this sale to have as much weight as a full-price sale.
+Basically, if someone purchased a product with a deep discount, for example 70% off, Amazon does not consider this sale to have as much weight as a full-price sale.
 Same goes for a review for the same sale.

 Running discounted promotions are a great way to get more reviews (as well as more sales and a boost in rankings).
 But if you want to get verified reviews on Amazon, keep your discounts low.